The American Rescue Plan: Humanities Grantmaking

 Location: Washington, DC

-A grant program to deliver relief to local, regional, and cross-regional cultural organizations recovering from the coronavirus pandemic by developing educational programming that deepens engagement with underrepresented communities.
+A grant program to deliver relief to as many as 50 local, regional, and cross-regional cultural organizations recovering from the coronavirus pandemic by developing educational programming that deepens engagement with underrepresented communities.

 Host Institution: National Writing Project